Audience & Market Intelligence

 Six shows.
 Proof of regional pull into a single SEA city.

-40% overseas.
+≥40% overseas.
 A destination-event ceiling — proof of travel behavior, not a music expectation.
+Singapore MTI, parliamentary reply

-Malaysia CEMI rebate — up to 30% of eligible Malaysian spend, capped RM1.5M, for international-artist concerts.
+Malaysia CEMI rebate — up to 30% of eligible Malaysian spend, capped RM1.5M (~USD 319K), for international-artist concerts.
 Singapore STB grant helped secure Taylor Swift (amount undisclosed).
 Thailand BOI import-duty waiver for events at or above THB100M.
 The pattern: SEA governments pay to land event tourism — MYLN should expect to negotiate support, not hope for it.

 This is how the gap closes.
 A generic "SEA" campaign leaves money on the table.
-Each market converts on a different channel, language, and lead time — and only an integrated team turns this read into the campaign that books the trip.
+Each market converts on a different channel, language, and lead time.
 Malaysia is the home base; the other five are the inbound targets.

 ◆ Home market — the base

 Older rock skew.
 Needs lineup credibility and logistics clarity.
 English and BM, "once-in-a-generation" tone.
 Group-buying.
-The floor the inbound 37.3% builds on top of.
+The floor the two-day foreign target builds on top of.

 English-first, premium tone.
 Plans 8–12 weeks out, coordinated with flights.
 Low price sensitivity, high value-packaging expectation.
 Announce headliners early to capture this long-planning, high-value money.